ChristianPredoianu/next-crypto-app/README.md

 Navigate around the site, toggle dark mode (Not using window.matchMedia to detect system preferance though).

----currencyInfo route: User can open tabs to navigate to details about a specific currency.
+---/currencyInfo route: User can open tabs to navigate to details about a specific currency.

 ---/exchange route: See info about top 5 crypto currencies.
 Navigate a list of currencies with the help of pagination.
 Filter currency data (Ascending, descending)